-Listed below are eight parameters detected in GRU's water during the reporting period.
+Listed below are 10 parameters detected in GRU's water during the reporting period.
 All are below maximum contaminant levels allowed.
 Not listed are many others we test for, but that were not detected.
-A list of measured parameters is listed in Appendix A. As you can see by the tables, our system had no violations.
-We're proud that your drinking water meets or exceeds all federal and state requirements.
+A list of measured parameters is listed in Appendix A.